nodejs/package-maintenance/docs/drafts/2fa.md

 Poor man's version:

 - Allow adding a 2FA approval on specific versions retroactively.
-This would allow tooling to be built on the consumer side to avoid non-2FA releases, while the maintainers keep the option of "singing off" the releases.
+This would allow tooling to be built on the consumer side to avoid non-2FA releases, while the maintainers keep the option of "singing off" the releases at their convenience - tooling can be built to help these tasks as well.

 ### Extension in CI providers